shunichironomura/capsula/docs/configuration.md

 server = "https://capsula.example.com"
 ```

 The URL can also be set with the `--server` flag or the `CAPSULA_SERVER_URL` environment variable, which take priority over the config file (in that order).
+When `[server.headers]` is configured, an override must point at the same origin (scheme, host, and port) as the configured `url` — credentials are never sent to a different origin, and a cross-origin override is rejected with an error.

 #### `server.headers` (optional)